remy/next-http/README.md

 - 9 HTTP send fail - GET connect error
 - A HTTP send fail - GET response fail
 - B HTTP read timeout
+- C Bank arg error - bank is required and must be a number
+- D Length arg error - must be a number
+- E Offset arg error - must be a number
+- F Port error - must be a number

 ## Development